swiftlang/swift-evolution/proposals/0542-package-manager-conditional-plugin.md

 This proposal adds conditional use of build tool plugins ([SE-0303](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md)) declared in a target's `plugins:` parameter.
 It reuses `TargetDependencyCondition` and adds an optional `hostPlatforms` filter.
 Plugin usages can combine this filter with target-platform and trait filters.
 All target dependencies can also use the host filter.
 Command plugins ([SE-0332](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0332-swiftpm-command-plugins.md)) are invoked explicitly through `swift package <verb>` and are not affected.

 Here, a **build tool plugin** is a sandboxed Swift script that returns `Command` values.
 A `Command` tells the build system how to invoke an executable before or during a build.
 The executable is the **build tool**.
 Platform constraints apply to build tools, including generators and other executables invoked during a build.
 A host condition prevents commands that invoke a build tool on an unsupported host.
-A target-platform condition filters the commands and their outputs without giving the target platform to the plugin.
+A target-platform condition is intended to filter the commands and their outputs.

 ## Motivation